-Below you will find some answers to some of the most common questions about eCards and Stationary.
+Below you will find some answers to some of the most common questions about eCards and Stationery.

 - Can you send me my eCard as a file instead of hosting it for me?